ohaiwalt/repo-gopher/README.md

 Running
 --------

-Repo Gopher expects you to have the environment variable `GITHUB_API_TOKEN` set.
+Repo Gopher expects you to have the environment variable `GITHUB_AUTH_TOKEN` set.
 To get a GitHub API token, go [here](https://github.com/settings/tokens).

 To apply a config file to a repository, run